-7.9 Closure Phase
+5.9 Closure Phase

-CORIE's Closure Phase comprises the Red Team sharing Attack Execution (log) activity, finalising the Attack Execution report, and conducting debrief meetings with the FI and CTC.
+The CORIE Closure Phase comprises the Red Team sharing Attack Execution (log) activity, finalising the Attack Execution report, and conducting debrief meetings with the FI and CTC.

-Additionally, the Red Team will replay specific attacks identified as potential weaknesses in the Fl's cyber defences.
+Additionally, the Red Team will replay specific attacks identified as potential weaknesses in the FI's cyber defences.

-Closure phase duration typically should be between 3-4 weeks.
+Closure phase duration typically should be 5 weeks.

 The Closure Phase signifies completion of the Attack Execution stage.
-The end of the Attack Execution stage should be clearly communicated between the White Team and Red Team.
+The end of the Attack Execution stage should be clearly communicated between the Control Group and Red Team.